Get on Up

 Time Out says

-A grand piece of magic happens with Chadwick Boseman’s utter inhabitation of the role of James Brown—himself an artist who gave a lifelong performance—and still, the mysterious man behind the legend comes through with uncommon, heart-stopping electricity.
-It’s not just that Boseman has the moves, the splits, the hip-swiveling attitude—he’s also got a frenetic hummingbird in his voice box (unavoidably, he’s lip-synching on some of the songs), and the young actor, already a stunner in the Jackie Robinson biopic 42, leaps fearlessly into Brown’s ego, his eyes burning behind the mask.
+A piece of magic happens in this music biopic, in which Chadwick Boseman 100 percent inhabits the role of soul star James Brown: the mysterious man behind the legend comes through with heartstopping electricity.
+Boseman has the moves, the splits, the hip-swivelling attitude – but he also has a frenetic hummingbird in his voice box (unavoidably, he’s lip-synching on some songs).
+The 37-year-old actor leaps fearlessly into Brown’s ego, his eyes burning behind the mask.

 Cast and crew